leandcesar/bobotinho/README.md

 ### ⚙️ Configuring

 After clone this repo, create `.env` file in your `/bobotinho-bot` directory.
-Add the access token from above and owner nick after the `=`.
+Add the access token from above and dev nick after the `=`.
 Optionally add and fill other env vars (see `.env.template`).

 ```
 ACCESS_TOKEN=your-token-here
-OWNER_NAME=your-twitch-nick
+DEV_NICK=your-twitch-nick
 ```

 ### ▶️ Run